jiahaoliu1891/Language-and-The-World/README.md

 # Language Grouding
 ***
 Nowadays Deep Learning models (such as Bert) have largely promoted the development of Natural Language Processing.
 The main idea is to learn language model from large corpus.
-Despite the great success on many different tasks, such as QA, deep learning models still fail to really **understand** what human language is talking about.\\
+Despite the great success on many different tasks, such as QA, deep learning models still fail to really **understand** what human language is talking about.<br>
 Here is a reading list for Language Grounding and some related topics.
 Although these works have not draw much attention yet, I believe they are important and indispensable for AGI.
 ***
 1. [**Language Grounding to Vision and Control**](https://katefvision.github.io/LanguageGrounding/)